mathinstitut/goemaxima/README.md

 Note that this is different from the moodle stack version, ilias stack version and maxima version.
 The needed stackmaxima version can be seen in the ["What Stackmaxima version do I need?"](#what-stackmaxima-version-do-i-need) section.

-They can be simply run with docker-compose in the top-directory of the repository (setting the `STACKMAXIMA_VERSION` to the desired value):
+They can be simply run with docker compose in the top-directory of the repository (setting the `STACKMAXIMA_VERSION` to the desired value):
 ```
 export STACKMAXIMA_VERSION=...
-docker-compose up -d
+docker compose up -d
 ```
 The container should then be available on port 8080 (from outside the host too, keep this behind a firewall so it is not reachable from the general internet).